 A number of options are provided for loading data from external sources, including Virtual Observatory (VO) services, thus providing a gateway to many remote archives of astronomical data.
 It can also interoperate with other desktop tools using the SAMP protocol.

-TOPCAT is written in pure Java and is available under the GNU General Public Licence.
+TOPCAT is written in pure Java (except for a few optional libraries) and is available under the GNU General Public Licence.
 Its underlying table processing facilities are provided by STIL, the Starlink Tables Infrastructure Library.

 Contents